Helping Etsy better understand their sellers

 Happy client

-Before quitting Etsy during our project, our main contact there was well-known information architect and author, Abby Covert.
+Before quitting during our project, our main client contact was well-known information architect and author, Abby Covert.
 She later left Debbie a glowing recommendation on LinkedIn: